Arkamito-Sen/PROJECT-Automatic-Frictionless-Speed-Braking-System/README.md

 -If anyone has CAD softwares other than Catia v5r21, for them I have provided the (.stp) file of the Product design, so one can easily open and view the model by opening the (.stp) files in his/her CAD software.

--One can simulate the "Obstacle detection and Responce" Program if he/she has a TinkerCAD account; By designing the circuit as shown in the Image, and then Simulating the code.
+-One can simulate the "Obstacle detection and Responce" Program if he/she has a TinkerCAD account; By designing the circuit as shown in the Image, and then running the code.

 ## Aim and Objective of the Project: